-Southern Half ATV Trails
+Southern Black Hills ATV Trails

 West of Rapid City, the Black Hills National Forest has hundreds of miles of primative roads open to ATV riding.
 Traffic volume is usually low on these roads but increases during fall hunting season.
 In some portions of the forest, travel management rules prohibit off-road riding to protect soils and other natural features.
 There are NO trails in the Black Hills National Forest that are open to ATV riding except sections of the Centenial Trail.